jbcodeforce/flink-studies/flink-sql-demo/README.md

 ```

 The following query is sent by the client SQL to the Flink cluster, which will start
-a job that continuously writing results into Elasticsearch `buy_cnt_per_hour` index.
+a job that is continuously writing results into ElasticSearch `buy_cnt_per_hour` index.
 The TUMBLE window function assigns data
-into hourly windows. use COUNT(*) to count all rows in the time window.
+into hourly windows. use COUNT(*) to count all rows in the 1 hour time window.

 ```sql
 INSERT INTO buy_cnt_per_hour